Declaration References

 Type Represented By External Type

-External type represents the type is define outside of the project codebase, usually by external library.
+External type represents the type defined outside of the project codebase, usually by external library.
 Konsist is not able to parse this type, so type information is limited (Konsist is not able to parse the compiled file).

 For Example: